wzm2256/PWAN_PDA/readme.md

 # Partial Distribution Matching via Partial Wasserstein Adversarial Networks

-This is the official implement of the partial domain adaptation method proposed in [Partial Distribution Matching via Partial Wasserstein Adversarial Networks](https://arxiv.org/abs/2409.10499).
+This is the official implement of the PWAN model introduced in [Partial Distribution Matching via Partial Wasserstein Adversarial Networks](https://arxiv.org/abs/2409.10499).
 This repository contains code to reproduce the partial domain adaptation results.
-Also see the application of PWAN to [point set registration](https://github.com/wzm2256/PWAN), and [generative modelling](https://github.com/wzm2256/PWAN_generative).
+Also see the application to [point set registration](https://github.com/wzm2256/PWAN), and [generative modelling](https://github.com/wzm2256/PWAN_generative).

 ### How does it work?